 There is a better way.
+We can re-envision our transportation system to prioritize mobility for people and goods, rather than privileging only cars.
 By redesigning our roads to favor safety over speed, we can make our cities hospitable to non-drivers: children, pedestrians, bike commuters, and others.
 We can curb pollution and make California live up to its reputation as a global leader in environmental sustainability.
 We can build bus and rail networks that make California cities easily navigable, even without a car.
 And by making it safer and easier to get around without driving, we can relieve congestion for the cars that remain on the road.